Types of shrub

 Prepare the planting area

-Dig a hole 2-3 times wider than the root ball and the same depth.
+Dig a hole 2-3 times the width of the root ball and just as deep.
 Amend the soil if needed.

 Plant the shrub